 -

-Communicate that residents should report non-emergency carbon monoxide incidents, such as faulty detectors, to maintenance.
+Inform residents that they should report non-emergency carbon monoxide incidents, such as faulty detectors, to maintenance.

 -